 As we think toward a new year and all that it has to offer, take time to set some goals.
 Personally, I love the truth of Lamentations 3:22–23, which provides hope for all 366 days of 2016!
 May you rejoice in new beginnings and take time to share your faith with others.
-And when you need something to recognize this month, include these five dates in your homeschooling.
+And when you need something to recognize, remember these dates in January in your homeschooling.

 The Ellis Island federal immigration station opened in 1892.
 This small speck of land in New York Harbor holds such an important place in our nation’s history because Ellis Island is the place where many immigrants first began to experience what it truly means to be an American—the freedoms, joys, hopes, and sacrifices.
-My own family’s history is connected with Ellis Island since my great-grandfather was one of the millions of people who passed through this gateway on their way to becoming US citizens.
+My own family’s history has connections to Ellis Island since my great-grandfather was one of the millions of people who started their journey here.
 Link this island to your kids’ understanding of history by completing a passenger search for your own ancestors or view a timeline of Ellis Island.

 On this date in 1610, Galileo Galilei saw Jupiter’s largest moons.
 These four moons—Io, Europa, Callisto, and Ganymede—are called the Galilean moons.
 His discovery of these celestial bodies orbiting another planet convinced Galileo that Earth was not at the center of our universe.
 Make a telescope as a family and enjoy viewing the night sky.
 You’ll want to bundle up!